canidlogic/dog/doc/DogURL.md

 Recursive Dog URL processing means that before the original Dog URL is replaced, Dog URLs in the generated output are themselves processed and replaced.
 This can allow for multi-level recursive text processing.
 To prevent infinite loops, the Dog CMS text engine keeps track of a stack of embed records and makes sure when a new embed is recursively processed, that it does not already exist on the embed record stack.
 This prevents infinite loops within the recursion.

 To prevent excessive processing, the maximum depth of recursive Dog URL resolution is also limited.
 By default, this limit is 32 levels of recursion.
-However, if the configuration variable `dog_recurse_limit` is defined in the `vars` table, then the integer value there (which must be greater than zero) is used instead as the limit.
+However, if the configuration variable `recurse_limit` is defined in the `vars` table, then the integer value there (which must be greater than zero) is used instead as the limit.

 Template processing works according to the `HTML::Template` Perl module.
 See `PageTemplate.md` for further details about templates.